troglobit/finit/docs/config.md

-  When entering an allowed runlevel, Finit calls `init-script start`, when entering a disallowed runlevel, Finit calls `init-script stop`, and if the Finit .conf, where `sysv` stanza is declared, is modified, Finit calls `init-script restart` on `initctl restart`.
-Similar to how a `service` stanza works.
+  When entering an allowed runlevel, Finit calls `init-script start`, when entering a disallowed runlevel, Finit calls `init-script stop`, and if the Finit .conf, where `sysv` stanza is declared, is modified, Finit calls `init-script restart` on `initctl reload`.
+Similar to how `service` stanzas work.

-  > **Note:** there is currently now supervision of daemons started as
-  > sysv services.
-I.e., the `pid:!...` support is still missing.
+  Forking services started with `sysv` scripts can be monitored by Finit by declaring the PID file to look for: `pid:!/path/to/pidfile.pid`.

 * `service [LVLS] <COND> /path/to/daemon ARGS -- Optional description`
   Service, or daemon, to be monitored and automatically restarted if it exits prematurely.

-Please note that you often need to provide a `--foreground` or `--no-background` argument to most daemons to prevent them from forking off a sub-process in the background.
+  For daemons that support it, we recommend appending `--foreground`, or `--no-background`, argument to prevent them from forking off a sub-process in the background.
+This is the most reliable way to monitor a service.

+  However, not all daemons support running in the foreground, or they may start logging to the foreground as well, these are called forking services and are supported using the same syntax as forking `sysv` services, using the `pid:!/path/to/pidfile.pid` syntax.

+  In the case of `ospfd` (below), we omit the `-d` flag to prevent it from forking (daemonizing):

 ```shell
         service [2345] <svc/sbin/zebra> /sbin/ospfd -- OSPF daemon